 In the original five part series I was very conscious of the fact that I was leaving out the view of Aristotle and Thomas Aquinas, and this addendum is my penance for that fact.
 As promised in the episode, here are just a few suggestions for further reading, from authors who defend “hylemorphic dualism.”

 David Oderberg, Real Essentialism

 David Oderberg, “Hylemorphic Dualism” in Ellen Paul, Fred Miller and Jeffrey Paul (eds), Personal Identity

 Edward Feser, Philosophy of Mind: A Beginner’s Guide

 He’s right about a lot of things, but soul sleep isn’t one of them.

 Although I’m familiar with the view that the Apostle Paul is relating an “out of body experience” at the outset of 2 Corinthians 12, I’m pretty sure that he is not.
-That’s partly because I’m a physicalist and I don’t think that such things are even possible, but it’s also because the evidence for this claim about the meaning of this passage is pretty weak.
+That’s partly because I think human beings are material, so I don’t think that such events are even possible, but it’s also because the evidence for this claim about the meaning of this passage is pretty weak.
 I’ll explain why I say this.
-Continue reading “2 Corinthians 12 – an “out of body” experience?”→

 Every Christian who decides on a stance to take on the mind-body issue is going to have to live with the fact that there will be certain “problem texts” in the Bible that appear to conflict with the position they take.
 As a physicalist, I think there is a very small number of such texts for my view, and I think there are plausible explanations for all of them (for example Jesus’ words to the criminal on the cross Luke 23:43, which I discussed recently).
 What one hopes to do is to settle on a view that has fewer problems than all others, problems that have an explanation in sight.